Sargento recalls cheese due to possible contamination

 The products were packaged at the Sargento plant in Plymouth, Wisconsin, and were distributed nationwide.

-Sargento also recalled some products that were packaged on the same line as the affected cheese.
-No other Sargento products are affected.
+Sargento is also recalling the following retail products because they were packaged on the same line as the affected cheese: